TON Api

 A golang example (opens in a new tab) of working with SSE method.

-Real-time notifications about transactions
+Real-time notifications about finalized transactions

-API method GET https://tonapi.io/v2/sse/accounts/transactions?accounts=<comma-separated-list-of-accounts> takes in a comma-separated list of account IDs as "accounts" query parameter and starts streaming transactions that belong to the given list of accounts.
+accountsA comma-separated list of account IDs.
 A special value of "accounts" is ALL.
-TonAPI will stream all transactions in this case.
+TonAPI will stream transactions for all accounts in this case.

 A response example: